 Every short-term occupation should be properly documented.
 This way you can get the property back when a long-term tenant shows interest.
 Your real estate attorney will walk you through the necessary paperwork that needs to be completed.

 Vulnerable properties should also carry adequate property insurance.
 A knowledgeable real estate attorney can help you determine the right amount of insurance for your property.
 The tiniest mistake in maintaining or securing a commercial property can result in costly lawsuits and damages.
 This can be harmful to your reputation.
 Vacant properties, even if they remain empty for a short period, are especially vulnerable.

 You need to obtain adequate insurance for your peace of mind and protection.
 Make sure you speak with a qualified real estate attorney to get the insurance coverage you require.

-Get a Free Consultation from Our Seasoned Real Estate Litigation Attorneys
+Request a Consultation from Our Seasoned Real Estate Litigation Attorneys

 The knowledgeable real estate litigation attorneys at Peterson, Martin & Reynolds, LLP are determined to protect your commercial property during a vacancy period and will do everything possible to resolve any legal disputes in the most effective manner.
 If litigation is necessary, we are seasoned professionals who know how to win inside the courtroom.

-To set up your free and confidential consultation with a member of our legal team, call (415) 399-2900 or reach us online.
+To set up your confidential consultation with a member of our legal team, call (415) 399-2900 or reach us online.